benjamin-albert/socket.io-intercept/README.md

 Once your application start growing and becomes more complex Socket.IO Intercept expects to be used along side (or as a dependency) of other libraries that provide more powerful tools and syntactic sugar.

+# Minimum requirements

+* Node.js version 0.12 or greater.
+* Socket.IO version 1.4.5 or greater.
+* Socket.IO Client version 1.4.5 or greater.

+If you require support for older versions of Socket.IO or Node.js please open an issue (or even better a pull request).

 # Development

 Running unit tests: